 - Scrubby Creek at Kurrajong Drive

-- Slacks Creek at Loganlea Road
+- Slacks Creek at Loganlea Road.

 Flood notification types

-Council makes no statements, representations or warranties about the accuracy, correctness, timeliness, completeness or fitness for any purpose or use of information contained on the Bureau of Meteorology's website.
+Please note that we make no statements, representations or warranties about the accuracy, correctness, timeliness, completeness or fitness for any purpose or use of information contained on the Bureau of Meteorology's website.

 Is there anything else I need to know?

 It is important that you update your details regularly.
-To do this visit the Early Warning Network website.
+To do this, visit the Early Warning Network website.